don't have directory buttons on the left click here

 I use the silver marking pens to paint with?

-recommend you go to your local ART shop, not hobby shop, as they will
+recommend you go to your local ART shop, not hobby shop, as

 "paints I use" for some silver detail tips.

-decal any car, I clean the car very well, because afterwards I will be
+decal any car, I clean the car very well, because afterwards I

 What paints do you use?